great places to visit off the beaten path.

 Arguably the only historic battle site in Greater London, the Battle of Barnet was a decisive battle in the War of the Roses.
 It was significant because Edward IV’s victory led to 14 years of Yorkist rule in England.
 It is also potentially significant as one of the earliest battles to have used artillery.
 English Heritage, which is placed in charge of conservation of historic sites including battlefields, states that the battlefield is likely 0.5 to 1 mile north of the town of Barnet.
 However, various groups would like to raise funds to do archeaological digs as some now feel it may be further north.

 English Heritage references a 15th-century letter from a merchant, Gerhard von Wessel, that aids in identifying the battlefield location via certain geological features.
+Concerning the identification of people, we have used many providers to verify people’s identity online, but had good results with only some of them.
 It mentions a “broad green” – potentially Hadley Green – and a marsh that was to the right flank of the Yorkist line – also potentially the valley of the Monken Mead brook.

 The letter also mentions St Albans road, which has remained largely the same, winding through the fields.
 Development from the 18th century onwards has covered most of the fields where the Battle of Barnet was fought.
 Though one claim is that a hedge in the Old Ford Manor golf course is possibly the row of shrubs behind which Oxford’s men lined up and took cover!